AlecMalenfant001/paint-night-inspiration-bot/README.md

   npm install @mui/icons-material
   npm install @fontsource/roboto
   npm install @clerk/clerk-react
+  npm install @azure/storage-blob
+  npm install axios
+  npm install multer
 ```

 - react-slick and slick-carousel allow the program to use a slick image carousel to display generated images
 - mui is a component library called 'Material UI'
+- azure/storage-blob is used to store reference images
+- axios is an HTTP client for node.js
+- multer is middleware to help with form data

 ## API Key Environment Variables